The Person Centred Association

 We are an association of people committed to the person-centred experiential family of therapies and to the wider person-centred approach.
 Membership is open to everyone who has an interest in or a passion for person-centred experiential theory and practice and, although most members are therapists, we support and encourage our members who are nurses, teachers, managers ...

-We provide direct benefits to members, such as: - information about local person-centred groups and continuing professional development; a newsletter and our own journal, Person-Centred Quarterly; access to the World journal, Person-Centred and Experiential Psychotherapies; support and resources for person-centred trainers and educators; support for students and access to papers and articles; a directory of person-centred therapists.
+We provide direct benefits to members, such as: - information about local person-centred groups and continuing professional development; a newsletter and our own journal, Person-Centred Quarterly; access to the World journal, Person-Centred and Experiential Psychotherapies; support and resources for person-centred trainers and educators; support for students and access to papers and articles; a directory of person-centred therapists and supervisors.
 In the wider sphere, we promote person-centred therapy wherever we believe that the approach is misunderstood, misrepresented or in danger of being diluted or sidelined.

 We are members of PCE-Europe, which comprises 30 organisations from East to West and we work with our European colleagues on matters such as ethics and the development of the approach.
 PCE-Europe is a Chapter of the World Association for Person-Centered and Experiential Counseling and Psychotherapy (WAPCEPC) and this is our main link in to world person-centred and experiential matters.